Have you ever wondered what a $4000 PC Build would look like?

 So if you prefer air coolers, or you just want to save some money, we suggest you go with one of these two.
 However, when money is no issue there is no reason not to go with a water cooler.

 And not just any water cooler!
 The Kraken Z73 is NZXT’s most powerful water cooling solution.
 It will not only keep your CPU running at more than optimal temperatures, but it also has an amazing new feature native to the Kraken Z series – an LCD on the CPU block.

 The cooler boasts a 360mm radiator with three 120mm static pressure fans and a near-silent 7th gen Asetek pump.

-Some of you may be disappointed that the Z series doesn’t come with RGB fans, but personally, we think it’s not a bad compromise considering that instead, you get an entirely customizable LCD screen that can display anything from the current CPU temperature to an image or even a gif.
+Some of you may be disappointed that the Z series doesn’t come with RGB fans, but we don’t think it’s a bad compromise considering that instead, you get an entirely customizable LCD screen that can display anything from the current CPU temperature to an image or even a gif.

-There are plenty of other ways to include RBG in your build, but this kind of feature is unique to the Kraken Z series of water coolers, and it’s a one-of-a-kind way to personalize your PC.
+There are plenty of other ways to include RGB in your build, but this kind of feature is unique to the Kraken Z series of water coolers, and it’s a one-of-a-kind way to personalize your PC.